Scille/parsec-cloud/docs/rfcs/1020-collaborative-edition.md

 Cons:

 - Cannot be extended to include a reader session key later on
-- Need to add a now key rotation system
+- Need to add a new key rotation system

+#### Replace the encryption&signature of CryptPad with Parsec

 ### Document Save